APNIC-net/rdap-ingressd/docs/building.md

 ## Building
 *rdap-ingressd* is built using maven.
-To create a new build of the project please run the following maven command.
+To create a new build of the project please run the following Maven command.

 ```
 mvn package
 ```

-The projects jars have now been created and can be executed.
+The project's JARs have now been created and can be executed.

 ## Running
 The project can be executed in one of two ways.
-The first is through maven using spring-boot or by executing the create jar directly with java.
+The first is through Maven using spring-boot:run, and the second is by executing the JAR directly.

-Executing with maven:
+Executing with Maven:

 ```
 mvn spring-boot:run
 ```

-Executing with java:
+Executing with Java:

 ```
 java -jar target/rdap-ingressd-<version>.jar
 ```
-Where <version> is the version of the project that has been checkout with git.
+Where <version> is the version of the project that has been checked out with Git.

 *rdap-ingressd* is now listening and available on port 8080.

 # Building & Running With Docker

 ## Building
-Use the following command to build a docker image of *rdap-ingressd*
+Use the following command to build a Docker image of *rdap-ingressd*

 ```
 docker build . -t apnic/rdap-ingressd
 ```

 ## Running
-The created docker image can now be executed with the following:
+The created Docker image can now be executed:

 ```
 docker run -p 8080:8080 apnic/rdap-ingressd